ANCINE’S NORMATIVE INSTRUCTION No. 79 OF OCTOBER 15, 2008 regulates the shooting of foreign audiovisual productions in Brazil.

 9. What should be done in the event of modifications to the shooting plan submitted to ANCINE?

-Any later modification should be reported to ANCINE using the standard Modification Form, also available on the bottom of this page.
+Any later modification should be reported to ANCINE trough the Brazilian Government Services Portal.
 Listed below are the most significant modifications:

 a) change of Brazilian diplomatic representation office;